girliemac/msteams-httpstatuscats/README.md

 > ⚠️ You don't actually need to create these files now, unless you want to build it manually without _App Studio_

-The _temas-app_ dir in this repo is nothing more than an example of what a zip file (to be installed in Teams app) contains.
+The _teams-package_ dir in this repo is nothing more than an example of what a zip file (to be installed in Teams app) contains.

 ```
-📁 teams-app
+📁 teams-package
     └── 📄 manifest.json
     └── 🖼 color.png (192x192)
     └── 🖼 outline.png (32x32)